JCumin/Brachylog/README.md

 For example, the program `bArA`, which uses the variable `A`, the built-in predicate `b` - Behead and the built-in predicate `r` - Reverse, will return `true` if its input minus the first element is a palindrome (i.e. is identical to its reverse), and false otherwise.
 Here is a breakdown of what's happening:

-    b     ยง An implicit variable V0 is unified with Input minus the first element A    ยง Unifies variable A with V0 r   ยง An implicit variable V1 is unified with the reverse of A = V0 A  ยง Unifies variable A with V1
+    b     ง An implicit variable V0 is unified with Input minus the first element A    ง Unifies variable A with V0 r   ง An implicit variable V1 is unified with the reverse of A = V0 A  ง Unifies variable A with V1

 If the Input minus its first element is not a palindrome, the last unification of `A` with `V1` will fail, and thus the main predicate will return false since it is only constitued of implicit logical *ands*.